IATI/IATI-Standard-SSOT/docs-extra/activity/indicator.rst

         </indicator>
     .....
     </result>

-Additionally, a flag to indicate whether the data in this indicator improves from small to large (ascending = "true"), or whether it is reversed and improves from large to small (ascending="false").
+Additionally, a flag to indicate whether the data in this indicator improves from small to large (ascending = “true”), or whether it is reversed and improves from large to small (ascending=“false”).
 Boolean.
 If omitted 'true' is assumed.

 .. code-block:: xml

     <result>
     ....